FreeJoy-Team/FreeJoyWiki/README.md

-# Welcome to the FreeJoyConfigurator wiki!
+# Welcome to the FreeJoy project wiki!

 ## English guide